 Remember, these hyenas aren’t trained, this isn’t the zoo – anything could happen.
 Maybe you leave without a face, who knows…

 #1: Avoid the overly-touristic and grandiose Christian site.
-Save your time and money by just going to the authentic Islamic site instead (get there early).
+Save your time and money by just going to the authentic Islamic site instead (try to get there early).

-#4: Don’t book anything in advance, this ain’t the Zoo – just arrange for a driver and guide when you show up, as it’ll be cheaper that way (negotiate the price, hard).
+#4: Don’t book anything in advance – just arrange for a driver and guide when you show up in Harar, as it’ll be cheaper that way (negotiate the price).

-#5: When going to the feeding site, it’s a good idea to bring a headlamp and a basic first aid kit (in case of an incident with a hyena).
+#5: When going to the Islamic feeding site, it’s a good idea to bring a long a headlamp and a basic first aid kit (in case of an incident with a hyena).